Blablux/nupraptor/README.md

 #nupraptor

-**nupraptor** is a simple project aimed at exporting your xbmc/kodi movies/tvshows database as a simple csv file, and possibly to an online service like google sheets (this part won't come anytime soon though).
+**nupraptor** is a simple project aimed at exporting your xbmc/kodi movies/tvshows database as a simple csv file.

 ##What it does right now
 It uses *xsltproc* to create two csv files : one for movies, the other for TV shows